-What is Shmini Atzeret really about?
-Why do we need an extra day of yomtov?
+What is the festival of Shmini Atzeret really about?
+Why do we need an extra day of yomtov after Sukkot is over?
 The Midrash offers a wonderful suggestion.
-God is reluctant to let us go, the Midrash explains, and we are reluctant to let go of God, so we continue on for another day, before embarking on the long winter until the spring, when the festival season starts again with Pesach.
+God is reluctant to let us go, and we are also reluctant to let go of God – so we continue on for another day, before embarking on the long winter until the spring, when the festival season starts again with Pesach.

 In California we don’t have cold winters.
-In fact, being a weatherman in California is probably the best job on the planet.
+In fact, being a weatherman in California is probably one of the best jobs on the planet.
 How wrong can you ever be?
-Although, I remember how my late father used to say, with a twinkle in his eye, that he wished he had become a weatherman.
-In what other line of work can one be so consistently wrong and still keep your job?

-I don’t know if the following story is true – but it really could be.
-One year, in late October, a tribe of Native Americans on a remote reservation asked their chief if the coming winter was going to be very cold or if it would only be mild.
-The truth was he had absolutely no idea – but he couldn’t let them know that.
-He was meant to be the expert, his people’s oracle.
-Just to be on the safe side, he told his tribe that the winter was going to be cold and they should collect plenty of firewood so that they were totally prepared.
+There is an apocryphal story about a tribe of Native Americans on a remote reservation who ask their chief if the upcoming winter is going to be particularly cold.
+He has absolutely no idea – but can’t let them know that.
+After all, he is meant to be his people’s oracle.
+To be on the safe side, he tells them the winter is going to be cold and they should collect plenty of firewood to be totally prepared.

-The following week he called the National Weather Service again, anonymously of course.
-“Does it still look like we are going to have a very cold winter?” he asked.
-The man at National Weather Service was firm – “Yes, it’s going to be a very cold winter this year.”
+The following week he calls up the National Weather Service again.
+“Does it still look like we are going to have a very cold winter?” he asks.
+The meteorologist is very firm – “Yes, it’s going to be a very cold winter this year.”
 The chief immediately goes back to his tribe and orders them to collect every scrap of firewood they can find.

-Shemini Atzeret feels like a yomtov where everyone is clueless about what’s going on, and we are all looking for some kind of guidance from somewhere – anywhere! – as to what we should be doing.
-Like the Native American chief asking the meteorologist, and the meteorologist looking for clues from the Native Americans – it’s almost as if we are going around in circles to work out the facts regarding Shmini Atzeret.
-But what is the truth about Shmini Atzeret?
-What indeed should we be doing on Shmini Atzeret?
+Shemini Atzeret feels like a yomtov where everyone is clueless about what’s going on, and we are all looking for guidance from somewhere – anywhere! – about what we should be doing.
+Like the Native American chief asking the meteorologist, and the meteorologist looking for clues from the Native Americans – we are going around in circles.
+And after it all, we are still no wiser.

-In one of his most striking stories, Rabbi Nachman of Breslov describes a poor Jewish tailor living in Ukraine who persistently had the same dream – that there was a treasure buried in Vienna at the foot of a bridge over the Danube River.
-The problem was, he had never been to Vienna, nor even Austria – he lived in a little village in Ukraine, and had never ventured more than a few miles from his home.
-But after the same dream kept reoccurring, he eventually told his wife, adding that he wanted to go to Vienna to find the treasure.
-She looked at him for a moment, and said: “well, if you had the dream so many times it must be true, the treasure must be there – just go and find it!”
+In one of his most striking stories, the Hasidic master, Rabbi Nachman of Breslov (1772-1810), describes a poor Jewish tailor living in Ukraine who persistently has the same dream – that there’s a treasure buried in Vienna at the foot of a bridge over the Danube.
+But there’s a problem – he’s never been to Vienna, nor even to Austria.
+He lives in a little village in Ukraine and has never ventured more than a few miles from home.
+But after having the same dream a few times, he decides to visit Vienna to find the treasure.

-The tailor travelled to Vienna – and sure enough he finds the bridge he had seen in his dream.
-But there was a problem – the exact spot where the treasure is buried in his dream, in the real world is guarded by two fierce looking soldiers.
-Not sure what to do, he hovers around the area for a couple of days, waiting for the soldiers to go off on a lunch break or something, so that he can dig for the treasure.
-But the soldiers find his loitering a bit strange, so they summarily arrest him and bring him in for questioning.
+He arrives in Vienna – and sure enough, he finds the bridge he has seen in his dream.
+But there’s a problem – the spot next to the bridge where the treasure might be buried is guarded by two fierce looking soldiers.
+Not sure what to do, he hovers around the area for a couple of days, waiting for the soldiers to leave so that he can dig for the treasure.
+The soldiers notice the tailor waiting around, and challenge him.

-“What are you doing at the bridge?
+“What are you doing here?
 Are you a Russian spy?”